TylerKendrick/Hygiene/README.md

 [![Nuget](https://img.shields.io/nuget/v/hygiene.svg)](https://www.nuget.org/packages/Hygiene/)
 [![GitHub](https://img.shields.io/github/license/tylerkendrick/hygiene.svg)](https://github.com/TylerKendrick/Hygiene/blob/dev/LICENSE)

+## Purpose
+The [CWE/SANS Institute's top 25 most dangerous software errors](https://www.sans.org/top25-software-errors/) lists [improper input validations](http://cwe.mitre.org/top25/archive/2011/2011_mitigations.html#Mit-M1) to be the number one cause of software issues.
+In order to avoid these issues, a [Monster Mitigation](http://cwe.mitre.org/top25/index.html#Mitigations) list was created to instruct developers, architects, and engineers in best practices to reduce or eliminate the severity of these issues on software systems.
+To assist in these mitigation processes, Hygiene provides an isolated component that can be easily identified to handle input sanitization and validation as a [singular responsibility](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).
+By integrating the component into your codebase, you can easily identify where code isn't covered by input sanitization and validation - and decouple this logic from your codebase, keeping your code [clean and cohesive](https://enterprisecraftsmanship.com/2015/09/02/cohesion-coupling-difference/).

 ## Quickstart
 To create an object sanitizer, you need to first configure Hygiene to be aware of the types you are supporting.